jesseweisberg/moveo_ros/README.md

 ### Moving the real robot, synced with the simulated robot's trajectories.
-4. Make sure you download the AccelStepper ([AccelStepper Library Download](http://www.airspayce.com/mikem/arduino/AccelStepper/AccelStepper-1.57.zip)) and ros_lib ([rosserial-arduino tutorial](http://wiki.ros.org/rosserial_arduino/Tutorials/Arduino%20IDE%20Setup)) libraries into your Arduino environment
+4. Make sure you download the AccelStepper ([AccelStepper Library Download](http://www.airspayce.com/mikem/arduino/AccelStepper/AccelStepper-1.57.zip)) and ros_lib ([rosserial-arduino tutorial](http://wiki.ros.org/rosserial_arduino/Tutorials/Arduino%20IDE%20Setup)) libraries into your Arduino environment.
+	- If ros_lib already exists in your Arduino libraries (<Arduino sketchbook>/libraries), follow the last troubleshooting tip or you'll get an error saying "ArmJointState.h: no such file".
+ROS makes you remove ros_lib and regenerate it every time you introduce a new custom message.

 5. Change the pin layout between your robot and the RAMPS 1.4 in **'moveo_moveit_arduino.ino'** and upload the file to your Arduino (I'm using MEGA 2560).
 Make sure the robot and the simulation are in the same position (to set the simulation upright initially-- select "Upright" from "Select Goal States" in RVIZ.